 The truth is, we will experience extremely difficult times on this earth.
 We will feel crippling fear of the unknown, we’ll lose loved ones, we’ll have many unanswered prayers.

 God doesn’t promise to hide us from these hard things.
 But he does promise refuge in the midst of them.

 It took 15,000 Roman soldiers an entire year to take over the 1000 person Jewish remnant of Masada.
 This rock fortress is no joke!
 Of course, the analogy isn’t perfect because the Romans did eventually defeat the Jews in this siege.
 But the good news that we can hold onto is this: God is not just a rock…He is a living God.

 He cares about each and every one of us.
 He cares about all that we fear and face.
 When we are in relationship with him, there is absolutely no safer place for us to be.

-At the top of Masada, those 1000 Jews were completely unexposed.
+At the top of Masada, those 1000 Jews were completely exposed.
 And yet they were safe.
-How much more may we rest in knowing that our living God is our rock—a stronghold in times of trouble?
+How much better knowing that a living God is our rock—a stronghold in times of trouble?

 Today, rest in that.

 “The Lord is a refuge for the oppressed, a stronghold in times of trouble.
 Those who know your name trust in you, for you, Lord, have never forsaken those who seek you.”